kitschpatrol/renami/readme.md

 ### Dependencies

 The `renami` CLI tool requires Node 20+.
-The exported APIs are isomorphic, and should work in any relatively recent runtime environment — though in the browser you will need to implement your own file handling and glob matching logic to suit your use-case.
+The exported APIs are isomorphic, and should work in any relatively recent runtime environment — though in the browser you will need to implement your own file handling and glob matching logic to suit your environment.

 Renami is implemented in TypeScript and bundles a complete set of type definitions.